Newbridge Demesne: House, estate and furnishings

+Part of the land which once made up the estate now contains Tesco Donabate Distribution Centre, the 11th largest building by floor area in the world.

 Shakespeare portrait

 The Cobbe Portrait is an unattributed panel painting of William Shakespeare painted from memory, believed by some to be the only surviving painting of Shakespeare.
 Support for this theory is drawn from the inheritance of the portrait by the Cobbe family from Shakespeare's patron, Henry Wriothesley, 3rd Earl of Southampton, and its resemblance to the Janssen portrait, a long-standing candidate to be a portrait of Shakespeare.
 Scientific examination has dated the panel and paints used to Shakespeare's lifetime, but the claim that it is of Shakespeare has been regarded with scepticism.

-Family

-From 1736 until 1985, Newbridge Estate served as the ancestral home of the Cobbe family.